dweissner/dweissner.github.io/_posts/2025-09-09-Verizon-Case.md

-Another incentive Verizon offered was subsidizing phone upgrades only for customers under the Share Everything plan.
+Another incentive Verizon offered was subsidizing phone upgrades but availability became restricted only to customers under the Share Everything plan.
 To stay on grandfathered plans that offered unlimited data, customers had to pay the full cost for new replacement phones.

 While voice and text revenues previously ratcheted up the bulk of revenues for telecoms, declining utilization were leading consumers to lower price tiers.
 With the \\$30 price tag for unlimited data under Nationwide, Verizon had unwisely capped its own revenues at a time when the sands were shifting and IOT was continuing to give new forms to communication and knowledge sharing.
 Verizon could not effectively capture the shift toward data utilization as revenues declined from falling demand for voice and text.